-The 2020 yearly status report on marine ecosystem monitoring highlights in Kachemak Bay, Alaska, is now available to the public.
+The 2020 yearly status report on the marine ecosystem in Kachemak Bay, Alaska, is now available to the public.

-Kachemak Bay had a frigid start to 2020, followed by warmer than average summer waters and then the best winter snowpack since 2012.
-Pacific cod populations started to increase and more mussels were seen in intertidal areas, but seabird breeding success remained low.
+Kachemak Bay had a frigid start to 2020, followed by warmer than average summer waters, and then the best winter snowpack since 2012.
+Pacific cod populations increased, as did mussels in intertidal areas, but seabird breeding success remained low.
 Though some field work was cancelled due to the COVID-19 pandemic, researchers found ways to sample safely and start new projects, including listening for whales.

 The yearly report consolidates and updates long-term marine monitoring and research findings from diverse government agencies and academic institutions, including the NCCOS Kasitsna Bay Laboratory and Kachemak Bay National Estuarine Research Reserve to highlight current conditions or new findings in the Bay.